LindseyB/blog-jekyll/about.md

 title: About
 ---

-I'm Lindsey: a staff software engineer with a degree in computer science who has been programming since I was 12.
+I'm Lindsey: a staff software engineering manager with a degree in computer science who has been programming since I was 12.
 I love trying to mix art and code in both how I write code and coming up with new projects that find ways to blend the two.
 Tea is a way of life for me and reading is my one true love.

 I'm currently a remote worker for GitHub living in the bay area and a huge fan of both pair programming and [purr programming](https://society6.com/product/purr-programmer_sticker).